fluxcd/flux2/rfcs/XXXX-artifact-revision-format/README.md

 - Allow configuration of [BLAKE3][] as an alternative to SHA for calculating checksums.
 This has promising performance improvements over SHA-256, which could allow for performance improvements in large scale environments.
-- Allow compatability with SemVer name references which might contain an `@` symbol already (e.g. `package@v1.0.0@sha256:...`, as opposed to OCI's `tag:v1.0.0@sha256:...`).
+- Allow compatibility with SemVer name references which might contain an `@` symbol already (e.g. `package@v1.0.0@sha256:...`, as opposed to OCI's `tag:v1.0.0@sha256:...`).